MuhammadMohsin/apollo-netlify-starter/README.md

   </a>
 </p>
 <h1 align="center">
-  Hello-world starter for Apollo, Netlify Function & FaunaDb
+  Hello-world starter for Apollo graphQL & Netlify Function
 </h1>

 Kick off your project with this hello-world boilerplate.
 This starter ships with the main Gatsby configuration files you might need to get up and running blazing fast with the blazing fast app generator for React.